vtexdocs/dev-portal-content/docs/guides/VTEX inStore/enable-fulfillment-on-instore.md

 ### Step 5 - Set the seller’s origin address [optional]

->ℹ️ This is a mandatory step only if you want to enable the [Ship from Store](https://help.vtex.com/en/tracks/unified-commerce-strategies--3WGDRRhc3vf1MJb9zGncnv/50GAmxxFsJoLWqcnMysWdl) strategy using VTEX Log.
+> ℹ️️ This is a mandatory step only if you want to enable the [Ship from Store](https://help.vtex.com/en/tracks/unified-commerce-strategies--3WGDRRhc3vf1MJb9zGncnv/50GAmxxFsJoLWqcnMysWdl) strategy using VTEX Log.

 In this step, you must register the physical store’s origin address using the Logistics API.
 To do so, you can make a `POST` call to this endpoint: `https://portal.vtexcommercestable.com.br/api/logistics/pvt/configuration/originaddress?an={accountName}` .